 Practically speaking, aspiring authors need to read, read, READ—especially in the genre you wish to write.
 (You have to fall in love with storytelling first.)
 Write every day.
 And PRAY about the many decisions ahead of you—What is God calling me to write?
 Fiction or nonfiction?
 Indie or traditional publishing?
 What genre?
 What audience?
 Seeking representation by a literary agent?

-Do your homework, and learn all you can about the publishing industry to make the right decisions for you.
-Be serious about your writing aspirations (this is a business, after all).
-Professionalism counts.
-These links might inform your first steps—but always do thorough research on your own:
+Do your homework and learn all you can about the publishing industry to make the right decisions for you.
+Links on this website might inform your journey—but always do thorough research and obtain professional legal/financial/career advice on your own.

-I’m asked this question probably more than any other: How do I get published?
+I’m asked this question often: How do I get published?

 Because I’m a creative myself, I take the answer very seriously.
 If you’re called to write/speak/create, first consider why— a clear understanding of the WHY you write must come long before you work on the WHAT.
 (For more on that, click HERE.)

 Once you've made the decision to be all-in on this author journey, you have to own it.
 It will require sacrifice.
 Dedication.
-For sure, it will become a new part of who you are, and this may impact your existing friendships, family, finances, and career aspirations.
-But if you're serious about the journey, here are some links—helpful info I wished I'd known early on:
+For sure, it will become a new part of who you are and this may impact your existing friendships, family, finances, and career aspirations.
+(This is not legal/financial/career advice -- links here are purely for education or inspiration.)
+But if you're serious about the journey, the pros behind these links have some helpful info I wished I'd known early on:

 You may also seek membership with a professional writing organization—such as the American Christian Fiction Writers (ACFW)—or enter unpublished writing contests.
-(My editor and I found each other out of a contest win!)
+(These are not affiliate links.
+I just believe in the organizations who helped jump-start my career.
+My editor and I found each other out of a contest win!)

 That’s not to say you have to win contests to pursue a career as a writer.
 You might not need to.
 The first editor who reads your work may find such promise that you’re snapped up immediately.
 (Well done, you!)
 But if not… remember that your journey to publication will be YOUR story road with God, and it will be unique.
 Keep going—and stay in step with Jesus along the way!